demqa/MandelbrotSet/README.md

 This branch uses AVX2 optimisations.

-8 calculatings in a tick using Intel Intrinsics __m256
+4 double-precision calculatings in a tick using Intel Intrinsics __m256

 ### Control Hotkeys: